jaspector

 County materials require a permit before disturbing soil for construction.
 The code applies to new construction and additions over 30 square feet.

-Typical processing time is Inspections are due within three working days of request, except footer inspections within one working day..
+Building permit processing times in unincorporated Cannon County, TN typically run Inspections are due within three working days of request, except footer inspections within one working day..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Cannon County, TN.
 The following work is generally exempt: Manufactured and modular homes are factory-inspected and do not require a residential building permit, though impact fees still apply.; Ordinary renovations are not covered by the county residential code described in the FAQ.; The county permit is not a grading or fill approval, floodplain determination, septic or sewer permit, electrical permit, or zoning approval..
+When in doubt, confirm with the local building department before starting work.